Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assy.

 How do you know if the cells have formed a confluent monolayer?

 Transepithelial electrical resistance (TEER) measurement is used to determine tight-junction formation between cells.
 In addition, lucifer yellow, a membrane integrity marker, is co-incubated with the test compound at the start of the experiment.
-If the Papp of the lucifer yellow exceeds 1 x 10-6 cm/s then it is assumed that the cell monolayer is compromised and either n=1 is reported or if both replicates are affected then the compound is re-screened.
-If both lucifer yellow Papp values fail for the same compound on two separate occasions then it is assumed that the compound exhibits cytotoxic effects against the Caco-2 cells.
+If the Papp of the lucifer yellow exceeds 1 x 10-6 cm/s in one well, but the derived Papp result for the test compound or positive control substrate in that well is qualitatively similar to that determined in the remaining replicate well(s) (within the lucifer yellow threshold) then, based upon the scientific judgement of the responsible scientist, the cell monolayer may be considered acceptable.
+If this is not the case, then the result from the affected monolayer is excluded.
+For regulatory studies, if lucifer yellow Papp values are above the threshold in all replicate wells for a particular test compound concentration, then the data for that concentration is excluded with a comment that toxicity or inherent fluorescence of the test compound is assumed.
+No further experiments are performed.
+For screening studies, if one replicate well is excluded, then an n=1 result is reported, or the compound may be re-tested.
+If both replicates are affected then the compound is re-screened.
+If both lucifer yellow Papp values fail for the same compound on two separate occasions then it is assumed that the compound exhibits either cytotoxic effects against the Caco-2 cells or inherent fluorescence.

 How and why is the % recovery calculated?